Map of the location of the various land tenures managed

 Together the Nature Conservation Act 2002 and the National Parks and Reserves Management Act 2002 replace the National Parks and Wildlife Act 1970.

-In total, the Tasmania Parks and Wildlife Service manages nearly 800 reserves covering over 2.8 million hectares, or over 40% of the area of the State.
+In total, the Tasmania Parks and Wildlife Service manages nearly 800 terrestrial reserves covering over 2.7 million hectares, or nearly 40% of the land area of the State.

 Details of those reserves within each reserve classification, including their size, IUCN category and earliest date of reservation are available online as a PDF [183 Kb].

-The Parks and Wildlife Service also assists in the protection of private land that is declared as Private Nature Reserves, Private Sanctuaries and Areas Covenanted for Conservation in Perpetuity.
+The Parks and Wildlife Service also assists in the protection of private land that is declared as Private Nature Reserves, Private Sanctuaries and Areas Covenanted for Conservation.

-The total, the Tasmanian Reserve Estate as at at 30th June 2011 indicates a total reserved area of 3,248,100 hectares, including both PWS and Forestry Tasmania-managed reserved land, formal and informal reserves on public land, reserves on private land, and Marine Protected Areas (MPAs).
+The total, the Tasmanian Reserve Estate as at at 30th June 2014 indicates a total terrestrial reserved area of 3,414,000 hectares, or 50.1% of the area of Tasmania, including both PWS and Forestry Tasmania-managed reserved land, formal and informal reserves on public land, reserves on private land, and Wellington Park.